dh1tw/remoteRotator/readme.md

 So let's fire up a remoteRotator server for your rotator:

 First, identify the serial port to which your rotator is connected.
-On Windows this will be something like `COMx` (e.g. `COM3`), on Linux / MacOS it will be a device in the `/dev/` folder (e.g. `/dev/ttyACM0`).
+On Windows, this will be something like `COMx` (e.g. `COM3`), on Linux / MacOS it will be a device in the `/dev/` folder (e.g. `/dev/ttyACM0`).